CRXNCM/Expense-Tracker/README.md

 ## 📞 Support

-For support, email support@expensetracker.com or join our Slack channel.
+For support, email comradencm@gmail.com or call 0925254765.
+We are here to help you with any questions or issues you may have.

 ---